J-GG/TripleTriadOnline/README.md

 Blue cards belong to the first player and red cards to the second one.
 ### Rules

-The purpose of each player is to own as many cards of their color as they can at the end of the game.
  Basically, a player takes (flips) the opponent's card by playing a card with a higher number on the side facing the opponent's card.

 However, more rules can be enabled in the settings:
 * **Open** - Each player can see the opponent's cards.